mwanasiti/mwanasiti/README.md

 # Ali-mariam
-- 👋 Hi, I’m @mwanasiti
+- 👋 Hi, I’m @mwanasiti.
--🌱 I’m currently on the journey to becoming a fullstack developer
+- 🌱 I’m currently on the journey to becoming a fullstack developer.
 - 👀 I’m interested in using the skills I acquire to better the society around me.
 - 💞️ I’m looking to collaborate on projects that satisfy this goal and ones that can help me grow as a developer.
 - 📫 How to reach me.
 Below are my social media links in oder of importance: